 \section{Discussion}

 In this section we discuss the results presented in the paper.
-As an illustrative example we consider the case where there are two users, each with two transmit antennas, i.e. $K=M=2$.
-We consider the symmetric case where $r_{1}=r_{2}=r$, and explain based on Theorem \ref{th:ICOptimalSymmetricDMTUpperNound} why for $N=2,4$ IC's are suboptimal.
+As an illustrative example we consider the case in which there are two users, each with two transmit antennas, i.e., $K=M=2$.
+We consider the symmetric case in which $r_{1}=r_{2}=r$, and explain based on Theorem \ref{th:ICOptimalSymmetricDMTUpperNound} why for $N=2,4$ IC's are suboptimal.
 On the other hand based on Theorem \ref{Th:DirectUpperBoundErrorProb} and Theorem \ref{Th:DirectLowerBoundDiversityOrder} we explain why the optimal DMT is attained for $N\ge 5$.
-The analysis in this section is somewhat loosed and we refer the reader to sections \ref{sec:LowerBoundErrorProb}, \ref{sec:AttainingtheOptimalDMT} for the full analysis.
+The analysis in this section is somewhat loosed and we refer the reader to Sections \ref{sec:LowerBoundErrorProb}, \ref{sec:AttainingtheOptimalDMT} for the full analysis.

-We begin by giving a short reminder to the behavior of lattices in a point-to-point channel when $M=N=2$, as presented in \cite{YonaFederICOptimalDMT}.
-We consider in this discussion lattices although the results apply to general IC's.
-The optimal DMT equals $d^{\ast,\lf(FC\ri)}_{2,2}\lf(r\ri)=4-3r$ in the range $0\le r\le 1$, and in order to attain it the average number of dimensions per channel use, $D$, must be equal to $\frac{4}{3}$.
-We wish to explain why when $D\neq \frac{4}{3}$ the optimal DMT is not attained in the range $0\le r\le 1$.
+We begin by giving a short reminder to the behavior of lattices in a point-to-point channel for $M=N=2$, as presented in \cite{YonaFederICOptimalDMT}.
+We consider in this discussion lattices although the results apply to IC's in general.
+In this case, the optimal DMT equals $d^{\ast,\lf(FC\ri)}_{2,2}\lf(r\ri)=4-3r$ in the range $0\le r\le 1$, and in order to attain it the average number of dimensions per channel use, $D$, must be equal to $\frac{4}{3}$.
+We wish to explain why for $D\neq \frac{4}{3}$ the optimal DMT is not attained in the range $0\le r\le 1$.
 For lattices, obtaining multiplexing gain $r>0$ requires \emph{scaling} each dimension of the lattice by $\rho^{-\frac{r}{2D}}$.
 When $D<\frac{4}{3}$ diversity order of $4$ may be attained for $r=0$.
 However, the scaling is too strong and does not enable to attain the optimal DMT for any $r>0$ (there are not enough degrees of freedom to attain the straight line $4-3r$).
 On the other hand when $D>\frac{4}{3}$, the lattice ``fills'' too much of the space and the \emph{channel} induces error probability that does not enable to attain diversity order of $4$ for $r=0$, and therefore does not allow attaining the optimal DMT in the range $0\le r\le 1$.
-Hence, choosing $D=\frac{4}{3}$ balances the effect of the scaling and the channel for the lattice and allows to attain the optimal DMT in the range $0\le r\le 1$.
-We now follow this intuition to discuss the multiple-access channels.
+Hence, choosing $D=\frac{4}{3}$ balances the effect of the scaling and the channel on the lattice and allows to attain the optimal DMT in the range $0\le r\le 1$.
+We now follow this intuition to discuss the multiple-access channel.